codetojoy/presentations/PEI_Devs_Random_Walk/ReadMe.md

     * Is your talk informal? a funny rant? a creative flight of fancy?
 Communicate that in the summary.
     * I use "executive summary" to enforce an overview of a topic (as opposed to a training session).
     * For this talk, I used "random walk" and "informal" to set the tone.
+    * Be sure to state pre-requisites for the audience. e.g. For a talk on Groovy, state that a working knowledge of Java is expected.
 * Plan a story
     * For PEI Devs, it could be as simple as:
         * (a) I was curious about language X.